 I wake up again to a new day in wonderful Los Angeles and decide I need some time alone.
-I head to Venice for the day and have the most amazing time ever.
+I head to Venice for the day and have the most amazing afternoon ever.
 I defend a taco place from a drunk shirtless dude stealing tomatoes and empty the batteries on my cameras filming some dumb stuff.
 For whatever reason I feel like applying my own ingenuity to getting back to Hollywood and decide to take an alternate route.

 I wind up on Wilshire Boulevard and begin to mosey my way back inch by inch.
 Let's keep in mind this is the first time I've ridden a motorcycle in LA and I know nothing about splitting lanes.
 I wait patiently like a bitch sandwiched in between cars and wonder why every other dude on a bike is whizzing past me and I'm sitting here in this heat.
 And course at the moment I'm least expecting it, the inevitable happens: I get rear ended on my motorcycle.

 I climb off my bike still in mild shock, helmet still on, and walk up to the window of the minivan that hit me.
 I lose my cool definitely maybe a little and find myself screaming and pounding on the window for the driver to get out.

 He gets out and comes over to my bike.
 To my surprise, now that I've calmed down a bit and know what's going on, my bike doesn't look damaged at all, the bumper on the minivan was so low it just hit my back tire.
 All the while this guy that hit me keeps telling me: